cod3licious/nlputils/README.md

 - `visualize.py`: helper functions to create a plot of the dataset based on the 2D embedding.
 This can create a json file which can be used with d3.js to create an interactive visualization of the data.
 - `trending_words.py`: based on various scoring functions, words in a corpus can be ranked to e.g. get the words which are representative for one class.
 This code is still under construction.

+### examples

+additional dependencies: sklearn, matplotlib

-An iPython Notebook with some examples of how to use all these functions is coming soon!
+In the iPython Notebook `examples/examples.ipynb` are several examples on how to use the above described library components.

 If you have any questions please don't hesitate to send me an [email](mailto:cod3licious@gmail.com) and of course if you should find any bugs or want to contribute other improvements, pull requests are very welcome!